sylv256/assh/README.md

 `assh` is a creative take on shells. `assh` massively simplifies the role of the shell while providing a fully-fleshed scripting language and REPL.
 Read more in the [design philosophy](#design-philosophy).

 ## How do you pronounce `assh`?
-It's "ass".
-The "h" is silent.
-However, if you don't mind it conflicting with the shell `ash`, you can say "ash" as well.
+There are a few ways you can pronounce `assh`:
+ - "ass" where the "h" is silent.
+ - "ash" (not to be confused with the shell `ash`)
+ - "ashes"
+ - "sash"

 ## What does `assh` stand for?
 It stands for many things, like: